cosminstr/Linear-Regression-Model-In-C/README.md

-A linear regression model written completely from scratch in C - work in progress
+A linear regression model written completely from scratch in C - still in development